Executive Function Coaching: A Guide for HSC Students in 2026

 The HSC naturally brings pressure.
 Students who can recognise and regulate their emotional responses study more effectively.

-Deep breathing, meditation, breaks between study blocks, and realistic self-talk all support emotional regulation.
-These aren’t soft skills, they directly impact your child’s ability to perform under exam conditions and other stressful situations you will face across your lifetime.
+Deep breathing, meditation, breaks between study blocks, and positive self-talk all support emotional regulation.
+These aren’t soft skills, they directly impact your child’s ability to perform under exam conditions and other stressful situations that they will face across their lifetime.

 Traditional tutoring focuses on subject content, explaining concepts, working through problems, and preparing for specific exams.
 Executive function and Performance coaching focuses on how your child approaches their studies overall.